gosub2k/bangfs/README.md

 # BangFS

-**This is an experimental project and a work in progress.** Basic single-client file operations work (see [tests](#testing) below), but there are known gaps and likely unknown ones too.
-The idea — a distributed filesystem backed only by a KV store, no other services — came from wanting to implement distributed systems concepts hands-on (consistency models, CAS concurrency, chunked storage) and from noticing that Riak is still actively used and could serve both roles.
-Design decisions are discovered as much as planned — for example, the need for a unique ID generator only became obvious after hitting collisions.
-The overall approach may or may not be viable at scale — early tests are promising but error handling and recovery needed for a real distributed filesystem are not built (and indeed may require more components).
-See [Shortcomings](#shortcomings) for an honest accounting of what's missing, and run [`test/test_bangfs.py`](test/test_bangfs.py) for an up-to-date picture of what works.

-Experimental FUSE distributed filesystem with minimal components:
+FUSE distributed filesystem with minimal components:

 - A key value store for metadata.
 - A key value store for file data chunks
 - A client program
 - (Planned) - file system checker and garbage collector

+_This is an experimental project and a work in progress_: see [Shortcomings](#shortcomings) for what's missing, and run [`test/test_bangfs.py`](test/test_bangfs.py) for an up-to-date picture of what works.

+ The idea came from wanting to implement distributed systems concepts hands-on (consistency models, CAS concurrency, chunked storage) and from noticing that Riak is still actively used and could serve both roles.
+Design decisions are discovered as much as planned.
+For example, the need for a robust unique ID generator only became obvious after hitting collisions.

 ## Use case / tradeoffs